tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - Answer(pcheng14-stat6250): It same as “PROC running”.
 - *Question* (aacharya4−stat6250): How does one avoid making "invalid option" error while writing SAS code?
 - Question(tchan49-stat6250): When you have an invalid option in SAS program, is it a syntax error or data error?
-- Question (ttruong59-stat6250): How do users fix a debug error where a log message indicates an option is not valid or not recognized?
-- Answer (ttruong59-stat6250): Users need to recall the program, remove or replace the invalid option, check the statement syntax and resubmit the statement.